Sacramento Drunk Driving Accident Attorneys

 Over $1 Billion Recovered in Compensation for Our Clients

-If you were injured by a drunk driver, our drunk driving accident attorneys at Kershaw, Cook & Talley will fight on your behalf for the compensation you deserve.
-Our team has more than a century’s worth of collective experience, so you can rely on our knowledge and skill to ensure the responsible party is held accountable for their damaging actions.
+If you were injured by a drunk driver, Kershaw, Cook & Talley can fight for the compensation you deserve.
+Our Sacramento DUI injury accident attorneys has more than a century’s worth of collective experience, so you can rely on our knowledge and skill to ensure the responsible party is held accountable for their damaging actions.

 California DUI Laws & Determining Liability